Generation Health Clinic is available by referral from a doctor or nurse practitioner.

 Our Clinic Team

-When you come for your assessment appointment, you will meet with our physician, registered dietitian, and mental health professional.
+When you come for your assessment appointment, you will meet with our doctor, dietitian, and mental health professional.
 Each team member plays a role in your child’s care.

 Physician